The Fate of Entanglement: Separable set

-We describe the system's state by $\rho(s)$, where $s$ parametrizes the evolution; the final state is $\rho_f\equiv\rho(\infty)$.
-We shall argue that in situations of physical relevance the final state is generically separable.
+We describe the system's state by $\rho(s)$, where $s$ parametrizes the evolution; the final state is $\rho_f\equiv\rho(s_f)$, and we typically (but not always) consider $s_f = \infty$.
+We shall argue that in numerous situations of physical relevance the final state is separable.
 Moreover, $\rho_f$ typically lies in the interior of the separable continent, not on its frontier.
-We thus arrive at our main conclusion: the system irreversibly looses all forms of multipartite entanglement beyond some stage in the evolution, as shown in Fig.~\ref{fig:continent}b.
+Under these conditions, we thus arrive at our main conclusion: in numerous physically relevant situations, the system irreversibly looses all forms of multipartite entanglement beyond some stage in the evolution, as shown in Fig.~\ref{fig:continent}b.
 Moreover, before reaching land, the system navigates shallow waters, leading to a rapid decimation of entanglement.
 During this stage one has an effectively separable state.
 This constitutes a point of significant importance in real-world applications since determining when a state reaches a very low degree of entanglement is easier than showing exact separability.
+Indeed, numerical estimations of the degree of entanglement typically involve optimization procedures which correctly yield small results for low-entangled states, but do not necessarily perfectly detect exact separability.
+This phenomenon notably occurs for the geometric entanglement, discussed later in the text.
 Nevertheless, we can exploit a mathematical result that tells us when a state is in the interior of the separable continent \cite{braunstein1999separability,gurvits2002largest,shen2015bipartite,wen2023separable}.
 In the simplest version, the theorem states that a product state \eqref{eq:prod} lies in the interior if it has full rank, i.e., none of its eigenvalues vanishes.
 This is coherent with what is known for pure product states: these have minimal rank (a single non-zero eigenvalue), and indeed live on the frontier of the continent as arbitrarily weak perturbations can make them entangled.
-Furthermore, the argument gives us the radius of a ball in the space of states that lies entirely on the separable continent; this is represented by the dashed line in Fig.~\ref{fig:continent}b.
+Furthermore, the theorem yields the radius of a ball in the space of states that lies entirely on the separable continent; this is represented by the dashed line in Fig.~\ref{fig:continent}b.
 The radius of the ball is proportional to the smallest eigenvalue of the state \cite{wen2023separable}, $R_m=2^{1-m/2}\lambda_{\rm min}$.
 Here, we use the standard notion of distance between two quantum states given by the Frobenius norm: $d(\rho,\rho')=\sqrt{\Tr(\rho-\rho')^2}$.
 A more general version of the result holds for a mixture of product states with a least one having full rank~\cite{wen2023separable}.
+This implies that the boundary of the separable continent does not only contain pure product states, but also higher-rank and full-rank separable states whose product-state components are all rank-deficient.